RebeccaSchmelzer/Practice/ReduxPractice/react-redux-tutorial/react-redux-tutorial.md

     - holds all states and allows modification
     - access store thru every component
     - now you have global states without passing thru props

+# redux-beginner into
+- create an app that looks like the above pic, with two components for login and displaying the profile